sundials-codes/sundials-manyvector-demo/README.md

 * `RAJA_ROOT` - the root directory of the RAJA installation, defaults to the value of the `RAJA_ROOT` environment variable.
-If not set, CMake will attempt to automaticall locate a RAJA install on the system.
+If not set, CMake will attempt to automatically locate a RAJA install on the system.

 * `RAJA_BACKEND` - the RAJA backend to use with the demonstration code, defaults to `SERIAL`.
 Supported options are `SERIAL` and `CUDA`.